Frequently Asked Questions About

 Vials must also be discarded 28 days after being opened.
 Once the vial is opened, you can keep it in the refrigerator or at room temperature but away from direct heat and light.

 - To see how your patients' managed care plans cover

 Lantus®, use our formulary tool.

-Lantus® SoloSTAR®pen users pay no more than $25 per prescription, for up to 3 prescriptions, with the Lantus®Savings Card.* Download the Lantus®Savings Card.
+Lantus® SoloSTAR®pen users pay no more than $25* per prescription with the Lantus®Savings Card for the program duration.
+Download the Lantus®Savings Card.